Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-With this card, you get a $100 airline incidental credit for things like checked baggage fees, in-flight entertainment, and in-flight meals and drinks.
+With this card, you get up to a $100 airline incidental credit for things like checked baggage fees, in-flight entertainment, and in-flight meals and drinks.

 The card’s annual fee is $95 (NOT waived the first year).
 So not taking into account other card perks, the airline incidental credit alone is worth the annual fee expense!

 But if you’re new to miles & points, this isn’t the first card I’d recommend.
 Instead, consider Chase cards, which have very valuable sign-up bonuses and are harder to get if you apply for cards with other banks first.

 With the Chase Ritz-Carlton card, you can earn a $300 annual travel credit each calendar year for qualifying airline purchases, which includes: